How to make your own real wooden backdrop

 The next day, turn your boards over and paint them white with your white paint.
 I let some stain creep around the edges so I could shabby the wood up.
 This is entirely up to you - I like the shabby look.
 If you prefer a clean look, you want 2-3 coats of even white paint for a clean finish.

-For a shabby finish, let the paint dry then lightly sand away at some corners/sides so the stain shows through for a chic, retro antique feel.
+For a shabby finish, let the paint dry then lightly sand away at some corners/sides for a chic, retro antique feel.

 STEP 6: USING IN YOUR STUDIO

 I have a long pole already attached to the wall in our studio, under the mounted backdrop system.
 This serves a double purpose - to store rolled backdrops neatly behind and also to clip the beanbag fabric on to when posing.
 Well, now it has a 3rd purpose - to hold my wooden backdrop safely in place!

 *This lightweight metal pole is held safely in place with 2 very strong metal hooks drilled deep into the wall and sealed for extra measure.
 These were installed by a pro - please make sure your pole is safe if you go for the same setup.